 Capital One® Savor® Cash Rewards Credit Card

-The revamped Savor card from Capital One is one of our favorite cash back cards.
-Not only does it offer high percentages in desirable categories, but it also comes with an intro bonus offer that blows all others out of the water.
+The Savor card from Capital One is one of our favorite cash back cards.
+Not only does it offer high percentages in desirable categories, but it also comes with a competitive intro bonus offer.

 Although it is waived for the first year, you'll be looking at a $95 annual fee after that.

 Blue Cash Everyday® Card from American Express

 The 3% at U.S. supermarkets (on up to $6,000 in purchases annually, then 1%) is far higher than the cash back rates offered by most credit cards for those types of purchases.
 Cash back in the additional categories are also solid, and the card charges no annual fee.
 It also helps that Amex is consistently ranked among the top 2 credit card companies in terms of customer service.

 The intro bonus requires a higher spend compared to many competing cards, which typically only require a $500 spend in 3 months.